Tekdirfan/Matching-Algorithms/README.md

 ## Characteristics

-- Strategy-proof: Agents have no incentive to misrepresent their preferences[3].
+- Strategy-proof: Agents have no incentive to misrepresent their preferences
-- Ex-post Pareto efficient: The final allocation is always Pareto optimal[3].
+- Ex-post Pareto efficient: The final allocation is always Pareto optimal.
-- Fair ex-ante: All agents have an equal chance of being in any position in the selection order[3].
+- Fair ex-ante: All agents have an equal chance of being in any position in the selection order.
-- Simple to understand and implement: Agents choose sequentially based on a randomly determined order.
-- Not ex-ante Pareto efficient: There may exist other random mechanisms that Pareto dominate RSD in expectation[3].
-- Not necessarily sd-efficient: May be dominated by other mechanisms in terms of stochastic dominance[3].
-- Randomized: Introduces an element of chance, which can be seen as fair when there's no justified priority order[2][3].
-- Widely used in practice: Common in house allocation problems, such as allocating dormitory rooms to students[2].
+- Widely used in practice: Common in house allocation problems, such as allocating dormitory rooms to students.

 ## Usage
 ```python